omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 ---

+TODO FileUtils doc out of date!
+IFile --> String; plus new methods at top

 TODO tutorial: XSWT, FTL, how to edit stuff; how to use Java classes (new widgets in XSWT, JARs in the templates)